maurerben/Flash/README.md

-This is flash, a super fast BSE solver.
+This is flashlight, a super fast BSE solver.

 # Install:
 ## Use `make`: